irena-flextool/flextool/docs/install_toolbox.md

 - cd to the FlexTool directory
 - `python update_flextool.py`
+- If this fails, see [below](upgrade-troubleshooting)
-- This will pull the new version of the tool as well as migrating the input databases to the new version without destroying the data.
+- This update will pull the new version of the tool as well as migrating the input databases to the new version without destroying the data.
 Making a backup copy of the input data is still a good practice.
 The input_data_template.sqlite should not be used directly but by making a copy of it.
     - The updated databases are:
         - The database chosen as the input data in the tool!!
 But no other databases you might have - those can be updated separately, see below.
         - init.sqlite
         - input_data_template.sqlite
         - time_settings_only.sqlite
         - how to example databases
-- If the git complains about merge conflicts, it is probably due to you modifying the template files.
-Use `git restore .`  and `git pull `.
-This will restore ALL the files downloaded from the repository to their original states.
-Then repeat `python update_flextool.py`
-- The Results.sqlite will only get additive changes, as we do not want to destroy your data.
-This causes old parameter definitions to linger in the database.
-You can remove them by replacing the database with a copy of the Results_template.sqlite that is kept up to date.

-- One can also migrate other input databases to the new version by calling:
-    - `python migrate_database.py *absolute_path_to_database*` or
-    - `python migrate_database.py database_name.sqlite` if in the main flextool folder

 ### Old version (release 3.1.3 or earlier):
 Update of IRENA FlexTool to the latest version is done as follows: